willianpinho/willianpinho/README.md

 ### Hi, I'm Willian 👋

-I'm a Architect & Software Engineer 💻\
+Software Architect & Engineer 💻\
 Living in Brazil 🇧🇷\
 Computer Science at University of Brasilia 🎓\
 IT Management at FIAP